-It is possible that increasing temperatures have a negative impact on food security during droughts in ways that are beyond the scope of this study, e.g., decreased immunity of livestock, or increased water demand for cooling and water supply (Gebrechorkos et al., 2019, and references therein).
-In addition, in regions suffering from recent meteorological drought, 25 non-meteorological factors such as increasing population and land-use changes also play a role in worsening the declining vegetation conditions, even after precipitation returns to normal (Pricope et al., 2013).
+Furthermore, it is likely that increasing temperatures have a negative impact on food security during droughts through, e.g., decreased immunity of livestock, or increased water demand for cooling and water supply (Gebrechorkos et al., 2019, and references therein).
+In addition, in regions suffering from recent meteorological drought, non-meteorological factors such as increasing population and land-use changes also play a role in worsening the declining vegetation conditions, even after precipitation returns to normal (Pricope et al., 2013).